Webster Sequences, Apportionment Problems, and Just-In-Time Sequencing: Introduction

 there exists a partition of $\NN$ into sequences $\Ba, \Bbt, \Bct$, where $\Ba$ is an exact Beatty sequence, $\Bbt$ is obtained from the Beatty sequence $\Bb$ by perturbing some elements by at most 1, and $\Bct$ is obtained from the Beatty sequence $\Bc$ by perturbing some elements by at most 2. \end{thm} The perturbation bounds 1 and 2 in this result are best-possible \cite[Theorem 8]{beatty-paper}.

 In this paper, we consider the analogous question for Webster sequences and prove an analog of Theorem \ref{thm:BeattyPartition}.
 Our main result, Theorem \ref{thm:main}, shows that when using Webster sequences, perturbations of at most 1 are needed to obtain a three-part partition of $\NN$.
 Thus, Webster sequences are more efficient in generating partitions than Beatty sequences which require perturbations of up to 2 to obtain a partition.
-In fact, with our construction of these partitions, the ``average" perturbation needed is $1/4$ (see Corollaries \ref{cor:typeI-extrema} and \ref{cor:typeII-extrema}).

 We also provide two efficient algorithms, Algorithm \ref{alg:1} and Algorithm \ref{alg:2}, to generate the partitions.
-The first algorithm outputs the $n$th element of each of the three sequences and the second algorithm outputs the assignment of the $n$th natural number to a sequence, both in constant time.
+The first algorithm outputs the $n$th element of each of the three sequences and the second algorithm outputs the assignment of the $m$th natural number to a sequence, both in $O(1)$ time.

 Our results have natural interpretations in the context of apportionment problems and Just-In-Time sequencing problems.
 In the following sections, we describe some of these applications.